jpierson/core-docs/docs/dnx/console.rst

 Running the App
 ---------------

 At this point, we're ready to run the app.
-You can do this by simply entering ``dnx . run`` from the command prompt.
+You can do this by simply entering ``dnx run .`` from the command prompt.
 You should see a result like this one:

 .. image:: console/_static/dnx-run.png